MontiSecArc/intellij_msa_language_plugin/README.md

 - Contex Condition checks
 - Reference Resolution
 - Find-Usage
-- Graph Generation (with these two plugins installed: [1](https://git.rwth-aachen.de/ma_buning/graphdatabase.git), [2](https://plugins.jetbrains.com/idea/plugin/8087-graph-database-support)
+- Graph Generation (with these two plugins installed: [1](https://git.rwth-aachen.de/ma_buning/graphdatabase.git), [2](https://plugins.jetbrains.com/idea/plugin/8087-graph-database-support))

 # Create New Version
+1. Update the version property in **gradle.properties** to the new version
+2. Execute the following gradle tasks:
+    1. build > build
+    2. build > jar
+    3. intellij > buildPlugin
+    4. publishing > artifactoryPublish

+*x > y* describes the task folder in the IntelliJ Gradle view where x is the folder and y the task.

+Publishing a new version requires a valid Artifactory user.
+This user needs to be created before and the credentials need to be saved as *artifactory_user* and *artifactory_password*.
+These two properties mustn't be checked into version control.
+Therefore, placing them in the global gradle.properties file is advised.

 # Troubleshooting